CuriousOne23/WhenMathPrays/docs/bridge-to-realization/mapping-stability-issues-to-manifold.md

   *Practical proxy*: Magnitude of change in gradients or logits when approaching known fuzzy/safety topics.

 These definitions allow engineers to begin instrumenting their systems with Monitoring Basins (simple probes) and to start measuring the geometric quantities discussed in this paper.

 ---

+These mappings and definitions are offered as a starting point for investigation.
+Their purpose is to test whether the stability issues become more visible and actionable when placed inside the relational manifold geometry.

+---